 One successful example of spray bottling took place at one of last year’s heated City Council hearings, when a man refused to give up the podium at the 3 minute time limit.
 An officer was called in to de-escalate the situation and sprayed the man’s face with water.
 The man immediately ran away and hid in a corner with a stunned look of terror.

 In another incident, things got a little too rowdy one late night at Republic when several intoxicated people jumped up on the bar without permission.
 After the staff failed to get them down, an off-duty police officer who happened to be near, managed to remove them from the bar with a few sprays to the face.

 “This is probably the most effective method we have found which keeps everyone safe and avoids excessive force,” stated Officer Maya Baylor.
 “All I really need to do now is simply point the spray bottle at a suspect and they immediately stand down.”

 One Takoma Park resident, Sara Halper, said having a spray bottle on hand has helped her a few times.
 “It’s amazing how effective it is on people,” said Halper.
-“This one guy started debating the movie ‘The Occupation of the American Mind,’ so I simply sprayed him in the face and he immediately shut up.
-It saved me hours of arguing about it on the listserv.”
+“This one guy started debating the city’s budget with me, so I simply sprayed him in the face and he immediately shut up.
+It saved me hours of arguing about it later on the listserv.”